Creatiwity/witycms-doc/installation.md

 You can either connect to your home page, or to the administration panel with the two buttons:
 * **"Home" button**: you are redirected on the front-end app you chose during the second installation step
 * **"Administration" button**: you are redirected on the back-end app you chose during the second installation step.
-You need to login with the information you fill during the last step of your installation.
+You need to login with the information you provided during the last step of your installation.